 - 1 egg at room temperature and gently beaten for glazing

-- Put the bread ingredients in the bread making machine and set it on dough program.
+- Put the bread ingredients in the bread-making machine and set it on the dough program.
 Mine takes 90 minutes.
-I wasn’t ready to roll and bake at that time so I started another dough making program on the bread machine.
+I wasn’t ready to roll and bake at that time so I started another dough-making program on the bread machine.

 - Have the butter out of the fridge while the dough is being kneaded in the bread maker.
-When, the butter is at room temperature, mix it with a wooden spoon until it gets fluffy, creamy, spreadable – 5 minutes;
+When the butter is at room temperature, mix it with a wooden spoon until it gets fluffy, creamy, and spreadable – 5 minutes;

 - Prepare a large surface for rolling.
 Dust it with plenty of flour.
 Tip the dough onto the surface.
 Split it in two dough balls.

 - Roll the two balls as thin as they get.
 Put one sheet of the dough on a side and spread the other one with half of the butter.
 Place the other sheet of thin dough on top.
 Spread half of the remaining butter on only half of this top layer.
 Fold the whole pastry once.
 Spread the remaining butter on another half of the smaller rectangle that you now have.
 Fold again and again until you have a small enough piece to fit on a plate in the fridge.